-As UN Special Rapporteur, I have been tasked by the international community of nations with looking into complaints lodged by victims of torture and, if necessary, with requesting explanations or investigations from governments.
-That is the daily work I do with all UN member states.
-From my experience, I can say that countries that act in good faith are almost always interested in supplying me with the answers I need to highlight the legality of their behavior.
-When a country like Sweden declines to answer questions submitted by the UN Special Rapporteur on Torture, it shows that the government is aware of the illegality of its behavior and wants to take no responsibility for its behavior.
-They pulled the plug and abandoned the case a week later because they knew I would not back down.
-When countries like Sweden allow themselves to be manipulated like that, then our democracies and our human rights face a fundamental threat.
+into complaints lodged by victims of torture and, if necessary, with requesting explanations or investigations from governments.
+That is the daily work I do with all UN member And all that because of a simple states.
+From my experience, I can say bail violation?
+At what point does that countries that act in good faith are almost always interested in supimprisonment become torture? plying me with the answers I need to Julian Assange has been intentionally psychologically tortured by Sweden, highlight the legality of their behav-Britain, Ecuador and the U.S. First ior.
+When a country like Sweden through the highly arbitrary handeclines to answer questions subdling of proceedings against him. mitted by the UN Special Rapporteur The way Sweden pursued the case, on Torture, it shows that the govwith active assistance from Britain, ernment is aware of the illegality of was aimed at putting him under its behavior and wants to take no pressure and trapping him in the responsibility for its behavior.
+They embassy.
+Sweden was never interpulled the plug and abandoned the ested in finding the truth and helpcase a week later because they knew I would not back down.
+When couning these women, but in pushing Assange into a corner.
+It has been tries like Sweden allow themselves an abuse of judicial processes aimed to be manipulated like that, then our

+As UN Special Rapporteur, I have

+been tasked by the international

+community of nations with looking

+You believe that Sweden was fully aware of what it was doing?

+democracies and our human rights

+face a fundamental threat.